Posts

 Image

 One day, about 40 years ago, I was on the way from school to the underground station .
-At that time, there fere few people started call Japanese “Slanted eyes” at the school.
+At that time, few people started call Japanese “Slanted eyes” at the school.
+The person making racial remark was using typical London way - to wisper into your ear a racist remark, to make sure you hear it but no one else.
+It was almost everyday thing that adults in suites wisper into my ear with horrible racist remarks.
+Beware, it was almost 40 years ago and things might be different now.
 Few girls, who have faced racial abuse for the first time, were either in deep shock or panic.
 As I consoled them and give them emotional support, I was beginning to think I can not take this burden any more.
 Everyday, someone was crying, and they somehow call me and asked me to listen to what they have to say.
-We reported the racial remarks to a teacher who was responsible for the school affairs.
+One of the girls reported the racial remarks to a teacher who was responsible for the school affairs.
 The process was slow, and I was almost there to spot the ring leader.
-That was a boy I have never seen, although I was at school more than 2 terms.
-One day, the racial remarks on tubes were particularly hard, I hurried to the school, although being uncomfortable that remarks of “Slanted Eye” is coming from the students and new victim might be one the way.
-On the way home, a white ma
+That was

 Paying an annual budget of Japan to buy a Japanese